quiltdata/t4/UserDocs.md

 he.get("bucket-name/my-frame.csv", snapshot="some_hash_here")
 ```

-A snapshot hash is a very long character string, but you only need to provide as many characters from the beginning of the string as are unique amongst your snapshot hashes.
-In practice, usually the first five or so characters is enough.

-Although you can snapshot individual S3 objects, this is probably an anti-pattern.
-Why?
-Because S3 already manages object lifecycles using **versions**.
-The difference between a snapshot and a version is that snapshots are (1) user-specified and (2) address arbitrary groups of objects, versions are (1) automatically generated each time there is a change and (2) address only individual objects.

-Like snapshots, individual versions are uniquely hashed.
+#### Short hashes

+A snapshot hash is a SHA-256 digest with 64 characters.
+You may indentify snapshots with *short hashes*.
+Short hashes contain the first few characters of the digest.
+In practice, six characters are sufficient to identify a unique
+snapshot.

+If your bucket has object versioning enabled, you will generally use snapshots for
+multiple files.

 You can access a specific version of an S3 object using the `version` keyword parameter in `get` or `get_file`:

 ```python
 he.get("bucket-name/my-frame.csv", version="some_hash_here")
 ```

-At the moment, the only way to see a list of versions of an object (and their corresponding version hashes) is through the S3 console.
+Use `helium.ls()`, or the web catalog, to display object versions.

 ### Serialization

+#### Built-ins

-When you `put` a Python object in T4, the object is transparently serialized before it gets written.
-T4 supports the following objects, in the following formats:
+When you `put` a Python object in T4, the object is transparently serialized
+before it gets written.
+T4 automatically de/serializes the following objects:

 | Python Type | Serialization format |
 | ------- | ------ |